gardener/gardener/docs/concepts/controller-manager.md

 ## Overview

-The `gardener-controller-manager` (often refered to as "GCM") is a component that runs next to the Gardener API server, similar to the Kubernetes Controller Manager.
+The `gardener-controller-manager` (often referred to as "GCM") is a component that runs next to the Gardener API server, similar to the Kubernetes Controller Manager.
 It runs several controllers that do not require talking to any seed or shoot cluster.
 Also, as of today, it exposes an HTTP server that is serving several health check endpoints and metrics.